 “Okay, okay” and all the boys jump up and run to the tee-pee for jeans and shoes.

 “You’re crazy,” he notes but also laughs as they get ready.
-I know he’s enjoying me.
+I know he is enjoying me.
 He calls for a large cab.
 We all pile in and are on our way, Doug trying to clean the war paint off several boys, without much success.
 We stop at a fancy Italian restaurant on Santa Monica Boulevard, called Dan Tana’s.
 It’s my first pizza joint with a doorman and a Maitre’D. He leads Doug to a large corner booth, with the rest of us trailing behind.
-We’re poking each other with glee.
+We are poking each other with glee.
 This is no joint, with everyone except us dressed up in formal wear.
 The booth is perfect, far enough away from everyone that our noise and merriment bother no one.
 Salad, bread sticks, and pitchers of beer are brought, even though no one is near twenty-one.
 I try to learn everyone’s name, failing miserably.
 No one cares.
 Soon four large pizzas with various toppings appear.
 The beer flows as we barely keep the din below unacceptable levels.
-Several people come over to speak with Doug, who tries to rise above the scene we’ve created.
+Several people come over to speak with Doug, who tries to rise above the scene we create.
 Finally, the check is paid and the restaurant is relieved of our raucous group.
 The night is dark, lit by the headlights as cars stream by on Santa Monica Boulevard.

 “You guys want to come to the club, huh?”
 Doug asks no one in particular.
 “But you’ve got to stay away from the bar.”